agusmakmun/vscode-sidebar-terminal/README.md

 The extension uses VS Code's **WebviewView API** to create a custom sidebar view that:

 1. **Registers a WebviewView provider** for the sidebar
-2. **Creates a simple HTML interface** with a purple "Open New Terminal" button
+2. **Creates a simple HTML interface** with a purple "Open Terminal" button
+3. **Implements smart terminal logic**: Checks if terminal exists before creating new one
-3. **Handles button clicks** to open terminals in the bottom panel
+4. **Handles button clicks** to open/reuse terminals in the bottom panel
-4. **Auto-closes the sidebar** after opening terminal for clean UX
+5. **Auto-closes the sidebar** after opening terminal for clean UX
-5. **Integrates with VS Code's native terminal system**
+6. **Integrates with VS Code's native terminal system**

 ## Configuration